Written byAmanda Wong

 Should I install Rosetta on my Mac?

 Apple made its big decision to transition from Intel-based Macs to its self-designed Apple Silicon Macs.
 Intel and Apple chips apply different instruction set architectures, X86/X64 and ARM, respectively.
 (ARM VS. X86) Then there comes the compatibility issue of the applications - the apps designed for Intel chips are not compatible with M1 Macs.
+You may encounter other compatibility issues on Mac such as "This package is incompatible with this version of macOS."

 This requires the application developers to update their software to run on newer hardware.
 But it may take a long time before you can natively run the apps that are for Intel Macs on M1 Macs.
 During this transition period, Apple introduces Rosetta 2 for this dilemma.